 What is a Single Purpose Website?

 Single-purpose websites (also known as “single-page” or “single-serving” websites) usually consist of a single page with a clearly defined goal or call to action.
-Unlike most typical websites, single-purpose websites lack a menu (or navigation mechanism) and have few (if any) additional page links.
+Unlike most typical websites, single-purpose web designs lack a menu (or navigation mechanism) and have few (if any) additional page links.

 A single-purpose website provides a streamlined user experience with all the information on one page.
 This type of simple website allows a company to create a linear narrative that leads visitors toward one specific purpose or goal.
 This can be particularly effective for promoting products or services without the distraction of multiple pages and informational noise that may pull the user’s attention away.